Disclosure: Our accommodation and travel expenses were paid for by Al Fresco for the purposes of this review.

 Camping La Brasilia is a Yelloh campsite, about 20 minutes outside the town of Perpignan.

 You can fly direct to Perpignan, or the city of Beziers, which is about an hour up the coast.
 Or if you prefer not to fly, you could take a ferry to Bilbao or Santander, and then drive.
+If you’ve not driven in France before, here are some really handy tips.

 La Brasilia is in the Roussillon region of France.
 Perpignan is the last major town in French before you reach the Spanish border.
 This part of France is sometimes known as French Catalonia, because so many locals identify as Catalonian.
 For visitors this means lots of Catalan flags, and plenty of tapas!